kong92mango/Anything/README.md

 Group Anything

-The code being used is under "Fruit" in software folder
+The code being used is under "VGA" in software folder.
+Please ignore the Fruit and Fruit_bsp.
+Thanks.